Bisonai/orakl-docs/developers-guide/request-response.md

 This function calls the `requestData()` function defined in `COORDINATOR` contract, and passes `req` and `callbackGasLimit` as arguments.
 The payment for service is sent through `msg.value` to the `requestData()` in `COORDINATOR` contract.
 If the payment is larger than expected payment, exceeding payment is returned to the caller of `requestData` function, therefore it requires the user contract to define [`receive()` function](https://docs.soliditylang.org/en/v0.8.16/contracts.html#receive-ether-function) as shown in the top of code listing.
 Eventually, it generates a data request.

-In the section below, you can find more detailed explanation how data request using direct payment works.
+In the section below, you can find more detailed explanation of how data request using direct payment works.

 ### Request data with direct payment (coordinator)